 - 3 bunches green gnions or chives (chopped)

 - Peel, seed and cube the squash.

-- Peel and cube the parsnips and carrots or the potatoes.
+- Peel and cube the carrots* and the potato.

 - Chop the onions and the peppers if you are using them.